 Loss of Wealth in Widowhood

-Some widowed wives find themselves having to manage finances that their husbands handled when they were alive.
+Some widowed wives find themselves having to handle finances and other aspects of planning that their husbands managed when they were alive.
 This is why it’s important for families to have a financial plan in place, so that the transfer of finances and trusts goes smoothly when the financial decision-maker passes.

-Financial planning is especially important in the latter years as families need to budget end-of-life and retirement costs.
+Financial planning is especially important as families budget end-of-life and retirement costs.
 In fact, transfers of wealth fail about 70% of the time, which means that the next generation involuntarily loses control over their assets, according to Forbes Personal Finance.
-If your aging mom has never had to handle personal finances, she’s likely not going to be able to handle the burden in her golden years; and often even children don’t have the financial information needed to adequately handle their parents’ estate and finances.
+If your aging mother has never had to handle personal finances, she’s likely not going to be able to handle the burden in her golden years; and often even children don’t have the financial information needed to adequately handle their parents’ estate and finances.

 Planning Ahead for a Loss of Wealth in Widowhood